0xDamian/CyfrinFundMe/README.md

 - **Contributor Tracking**: Records user addresses and contribution amounts
 - **Owner Withdrawal**: Owner can withdraw when the goal is met or under specific conditions
 - **Transparency**: Emits events for contributions and withdrawals
-- **Safety Features**: Prevents unauthorized withdrawals and enforces minimum contribution
+- **Safety Features**: Prevents unauthorised withdrawals and enforces minimum contribution

 ---